Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Donaldson--Thomas Invariants of Derived Objects

 In order for the stack of semistable objects to be of DT type, we will need to consider stability conditions satisfying certain properties.

-\begin{defi} \emph{(Nice stability condition)} Given a stability condition $\sigma$ on $D^b(\Coh W)$, let $\mM$ be the stack of $\sigma$-semistable objects in $\pP_\aA^\gamma$.
+\begin{definition} \emph{(Nice stability condition)} Given a stability condition $\sigma$ on $D^b(\Coh W)$, let $\mM$ be the stack of $\sigma$-semistable objects in $\pP_\aA^\gamma$.
 We say that $\sigma$ is nice if the following hold: \begin{enumerate} \item $\mM$ is an Artin stack of finite type. \item $\mM$ is an open substack of $\Perf(W)$. \item $\mM$ satisfies the existence part of the valuative criterion of properness.
-We then say that $\mM$ is quasi-proper or universally closed. \end{enumerate} \end{defi}
+We then say that $\mM$ is quasi-proper or universally closed. \end{enumerate} \end{definition}